pyx-project/pyx/manual/graph.rst

 automatically, when the graph is written to a file.
 Thus it is not an option to call :meth:`plot` after :meth:`writeEPSfile` or :meth:`writePDFfile`.
-The topic of the finalization of a graph is addressed in more detail in section :ref:`graph:graph`.
-As you can see in figure :ref:`fig:graph2`, a function is plotted as a line by default.
+The topic of the finalization of a graph is addressed in more detail in section :mod:`graph.graph`.
+As you can see in figure :ref:`fig_graph2`, a function is plotted as a line by default.

-.. % DUMMY
-.. _fig_label:
+.. _fig_graph2:
 .. figure:: graph2.*
    :align:  center

-.. centered:: Plotting data from a file together with a function.
+   Plotting data from a file together with a function.

 While the axes ranges got adjusted automatically in the previous example, they might be fixed by keyword options in axes constructors.
 Plotting only a function